PrestaShop/docs/basics/installation/install-with-docker.md

 ### Add PHPMyAdmin to your stack

-In the docker compose.yml, add the following service declaration:
+In the docker-compose.yml, add the following service declaration:

 ```yml
 version: '3'